commit-live-students/python_intermediate_project/README.md

     * Aggregation
     * Mathematical Functions

-Let's get started with our newly learnt concepts and explore them.
+## Why solve this assignment

+Let's consolidate our concepts of Numpy as it is an extremely fast and easy-to-use tool for data manipulation.
-Doing this assignment will help you get acquainted with basic operations in Numpy and Data manipulation.
+Doing this assignment will help you get acquainted with Numpy operations and various frequently used data manipulation techniques.

+Here is a [link]() to a handy cheatsheet of Numpy for your reference.

-## About the Dataset
+## About the dataset
-In the previous assignment, we worked with the json/yaml data of ball-by-ball delivery of one IPL match.
+In the previous assignment, we have worked with the json/yaml data of ball-by-ball delivery of one IPL match.
 In this assignment, we provide the ball-by-ball delivery information of a lot of matches in tabular (CSV) format.